 SARA-NC COMPLAINT PROCESS

 UMO is a member of the State Authorization Reciprocity Agreement- North Carolina (SARA-NC) which is the portal for North Carolina.
 Students may also file a complaint through SARA-NC.
 Students should follow the SARA-NC Complaint Process and use the SARA-NC Complaint Form (PDF).

 SARA North Carolina

 Telephone: (919) 549-8614, ext.
 4667

-If a student wishes to contact the state portal entities for his or her home state, contact information for state authorization liaisons in each state can be found on the NC-SARA website.
+If a student wishes to contact the state portal entities for his or her home state, contact information for state portal directors in each state can be found on the NC-SARA website.
 State by state contact information for agencies responsible for receiving student consumer complaints can be found online.